 About Advanced Medical Isotope Corporation

-Advanced Medical Isotope Corporation (ADMD) is a late stage development company engaged primarily in the development of brachytherapy devices and medical isotopes for diagnostic and therapeutic applications.
+Advanced Medical Isotope Corporation (ADMD) is a late stage development company engaged in the development of brachytherapy devices for therapeutic applications.
 AMIC's focus is on transitioning to full operations upon receipt of FDA clearance for its patented brachytherapy cancer products.
 Brachytherapy uses radiation to destroy cancerous tumors by placing a radioactive isotope inside or next to the treatment area.
-Annual sales of brachytherapy products exceed $1 billion, about half of which are in the United States.
 The Company intends to outsource material aspects of manufacturing, distribution, sales and marketing for its products in the United States and to enter into licensing arrangements outside of the United States, though the Company will evaluate its alternatives before finalizing its plans.
 For more information, please visit our website, www.isotopeworld.com.

 Safe Harbor Statement